 There is a relatively large group of international students in each vear group, who often have friendships with each other as well as with British students.
 The International Rep organises events throughout the year for students to connect with each other, and is always ready to answer any questions ranging from how to open a UK bank account to what the appropriate milk-to-water ratio is when making tea for a Brit.
-We come from diverse backgrounds and celebrate each other's' cultures and beliefs may soon find yourself ending conversations with "cheers, mate!".
-Trinity is a very friendly and welcoming place because it's filled with people from different backgrounds who are keen to learn from each other.
-Activities and events are tailored to accommodate for people who may choose not to drink alcohol, go clubbing, or be in loud/busy environments; there are plenty of ice-cream trips and film nights.
-Ultimately, whatever your hobbies or interests, there will certainly be people who enjoy the same thing as you and Trinity as a whole will accept and cherish you regardless.
+We come from diverse backgrounds and celebrate each other's' cultures and beliefs.
+The college makes a point of celebrating many international festivals, including things like Diwali, Lunar New Year, and Eid al-Fitr, which you can bring friends to.